-The MCL offers a variety of activities, workshops, and programs for members of all ages during the school year from August through May.
+The MCL offers a variety of activities, workshops, and programs for people of all ages during the school year from August through May.
 We also have summer camps for children in the months of June and July.

 Our activities, workshops, and programs are scheduled depending on funding, interest, space, and availability of qualified instructors and volunteers.
 We are able to offer some programs free; others may have a cost which we try to keep to a minimum.
 For the programs we are presently able to offer, see below.